Note: This post may contain affiliate links. Read the disclaimer for more information.

-Being frugal means you watch your money, you think strategically and live below your means.
+Frugality means you watch your money, think strategically, and live below your means.
 This means you’ll end up buying less – yet you’ll buy right.

 You’ll find great deals on high-quality products that last a long time.
 When they break or wear down, you’ll get creative and find ways to keep them alive.